traumst/neon-chat/README.md

 - Consider for content moderation assistance
 - Consider for chat participant - query, image, auto-response

-## Install, setup, build and run
+## Technichals

 ### Prerequisites

-First run is special.
-We're now going to do a couple of things that we would not have to do on subsequent runs.
-At least not entirely.

 I assume you already have golang installed.
 You can check if it is by running `go version` in a terminal.
 If not, you can refer to [official istallation instruction](https://go.dev/doc/install) for you pc/mac/linux.

-There's [tailwind.config.js](./tailwind.config.js) in the root, but it's content is not in use YET.
+There's [tailwind.config.js](./tailwind.config.js) in the root.
-Meaning we don't have custom tailwind definition, only relying on built-in utility classes.
 Technically we can simply make a 3rd party call and get entire tailwindcss.min.js from a CDN.
+And we do - it's much easier for development.
-Still, in the current setup we built tailwind file to produce minimal css.
+Still, current setup will build tailwind and produce updated minimal css.
 [Compiled css](./static/css/tailwind.css) comes out at roughly 15kb, about 1/20 of the default minified [cdn provided talwindcss.js](https://cdn.tailwindcss.com/3.4.5) wich is around 300kb.

 To actually compile this, you'd need to install tailwind.
-There's plenty of options.
+There are too many options.
 I recommend downloading the [stadalone tailwind cli](https://tailwindcss.com/blog/standalone-cli) and avoiding npm completely.
 But if you have nodejs installed and feel more comfortable with it, you can [install tailwind via npm](https://tailwindcss.com/docs/installation).

 > <b><u>Note</u></b><br>
-[run.sh script](./run.sh) specifies path to tailwind executable, and needs to be updated.
+[run.sh script](./run.sh) specifies path to tailwind executable and needs to be updated, `~/code/bin/tailwindcss` may have different path, or if you installed tailwind via npm you'd need to replace it with `npx tailwind` or something similar.

 Finally, app expects to have `.env` file in the root directory, which you have to create.
 There's `.env.template` file that you can easily copy-paste and fill up.